cjn9414/nes-emulator/README.md

 I really want to learn much more about low-level programming, specifically programming in C. Upon searching for project ideas, I came across a [gameboy emulator](https://cturt.github.io/cinoop.html) that really caught my eye.
 As a huge fan of the Nintendo Entertainment System, I thought I would try my hand at making an emulator for it.

 # NES Overview

+## Reference
+All of the information that follows was found [here](http://www.nesdev.com/NESDoc.pdf).
+I have simply taken notes on what was found from this manual, highlighting the aspects that I found most important.

 ## Hardware
 * 8-bit 2A03 processor for the CPU, developed by NMOS technology
   * Very similar to 8-bit 6502, but is equipped to handle sound, but lacking BCD ability.